nijianmo/recsys_justification/README.md

 |---acmlm
 ```

+### Newly released Amazon product review dataset.
+We will soon release a new version of the Amazon product review dataset which is incremented with the reviews from 2014~2018!

 ### justification classifier
 This is the fine-tuned BERT model that used to train on the labeled justification data.
 You can simply train the model via `run.sh` and conduct inference over any unlabeled data using `predict.sh`, after you change the data loader correspondingly in the python file.
 We also provide a pre-trained model here.
 	- [bert_config.json](http://deepyeti.ucsd.edu/jianmo/recsys_justification/model/justification_classifier/bert_config.json).